abhijay-creates/Formula-Management-System/README.md

-# Formula-Management-System
+# Formula Management System

-A formula sheet for 11th and 12th graders preparing for JEE entrance exam - Its a convenient demo of a tool made for ease of accessing formulae for subjects like physics and chemistry.
+A formula sheet application for 11th and 12th graders preparing for the JEE entrance exam.
+This is a convenient demo tool designed for easy access to formulas in physics and chemistry.

+## Tech Stack

+- **Frontend**: Python
+- **Backend**: MySQL (data storage)
+- **Libraries**: Pandas, NumPy
+- **Database Connection**: MySQL Connector for Python

+## Features

+Provides quick access to essential formulas for JEE preparation subjects including physics and chemistry.